Hunua Ranges: Geography

 The ranges are located approximately 50 kilometres (30 mi) southeast of the main Auckland urban area, above the western shore of the Firth of Thames.
 They are sparsely populated, and mostly lie within the boundaries of the Waharau and Hunua Ranges Regional Parks.
-The settlement of Hunua lies on the foot of the Hunua Ranges.
+The settlement of Hunua lies at the foot of the Hunua Ranges.

-The ranges are covered in largest area of native bush in Auckland, with streams, waterfalls, and hills overlooking the Auckland Region and Hauraki Gulf.
+The ranges are covered by the largest area of native bush in Auckland, with streams, waterfalls, and hills overlooking the Auckland Region and Hauraki Gulf.

 Auckland gets much of its water from reservoirs sources from rivers and streams, including the Hunua Falls on the Wairoa River.

-The Mangatawhiri Ridge is one of the last remaining breeding grounds of the kokako.
+The Mangatawhiri Ridge is one of the last remaining breeding grounds of the North Island kōkako.

 Kohukohunui

 Kohukohunui (688 m) is the highest point in the Hunua Ranges.
 The New Zealand Ministry for Culture and Heritage gives a translation of "great mist" for Kohukohunui.

 History

 Pre-European settlement

+Tāmaki Māori have traditionally used the ranges for a wide range of resources.
+The traditional name is Ngāherehere ō Kohukohunui ("The Expansive Forest of Kohukohunui"), named after Kohukohunui, the highest peak of the ranges.
+Te Hūnua was a name used to describe the wider country between the Wairoa River valley and Papakura.
 Māori made some use of the ranges and early European visitors found areas of clearing that had been used as gardens.
-Ngāi Tai are tangata whenua.
-Some Māori archaeological sites are known.
+Ngāi Tai ki Tāmaki are tangata whenua for the ranges, and many archaeological sites are known within the ranges.

+In November 1769, Captain Cook visited the Hauraki Gulf area.
+Cook gifted pigs and potatoes to senior members of Te Uri ō Pou from Ōrere, who then planted these along the Wairoa River, as one of the first crops of potatoes grown in New Zealand.
+The pigs were released into the Hunua Ranges, where they were hunted by Ngāi Tai.

 The main part of the ranges was subject to confiscation after the New Zealand Wars.
 Early European use of the ranges was for timber extraction and for farming but low soil fertility limited success.
 There has been some mining of Manganese in the past.
 Gold prospecting for quartz reefs has never found payable reefs.